zlgesundheit/openEHR_FLAT_Loader/README.md

 Enjoy the uploaded Compositions at your openEHR-Repository.

 ---
-### 3. Create an Example-Composition for a given Template
-Preparation:
-    - Place your Template (.opt-File) in the Input-Folder under /OPT
-    - Edit the config.ini and at least set:
-        - templatename
-        - targetrepoadress  (Base adress of the openEHR-Server e.g. `http://141.5.100.199/ehrbase`)
-        - targetauthheader  (Base64 encode of "username:password")

-Start the Tool:
-    - Run Tool using the runFlatLoader.bat on Windows (otherwise run main.py)
-        - Run Example-Creation Task of the Tool by typing `3` and hit `Enter`

-Find and enjoy your Example-Composition:
-    - You will find the Compositions (FLAT and Canonical) in Directory "ManualTasks" named according to the Template Name.

----
 #### Typical Data CSV
 The source data needs to be provided in the form of a .csv-File.

 At least the file needs to contain the following columns:
-- Subject Id Column (concrete column-name specified in config.ini)
+- Subject Id Column (column-name specified in config.ini)
-- Subject Namespace Column (concrete column-name specified in config.ini)
+- Subject Namespace Column (column-name specified in config.ini)
 - ehrId Column (which might be empty when no EHRs exist yet)

 | subject-id-column | ehrId | subject_namespace | data-column1 | data-column2 |